Email FacebookTwitterMenu burgerClose thin

 Share

-Learn about financial planning topics.
-Most financial advisors have a college degree where they learned basic business concepts and knowledge of financial markets.
+Most financial advisors earn a college degree, gaining knowledge of business concepts and financial markets.
 Getting a degree in a related field will help you understand the challenges your clients face and allow you to find solutions to those challenges.

-Aspiring financial advisors may want to consider a degree in accounting, finance or financial services for their undergraduate, graduate or Ph.D.
+Aspiring financial advisors may consider pursuing an undergraduate, graduate, or doctoral degree in accounting, finance or financial services.
 When picking your classes, choose those that will help you as you build your financial planning practice, such as:

 • Accounting